tnichols217/notes-old/Biology/Ch17-20/Protists.md

 - Very diverse
 - All Eukaryotes
 - Damp or aquatic environments
-- Organized by method o
+- Organized by method of nutrition
+	-